William D. Pawley: Later years

+anything".
+He deeply regretted that Batista had been forced from power, stating "the deliberate overthrow of Batista by Wieland and Matthews, assisted by Rubottom, is almost as great a tragedy as the surrendering of China to the Communists by a similar group of Department of State officials...we will not see the end in cost of American lives and American resources for these tragic errors".

+In February 1960 he was once again sent to the Caribbean, this time alongside Senator George Smathers, in order to convince the Dominican Republic dictator, Rafael Trujillo, to step down.
+Pawley had a personal relationship with Trujillo and owned Hotel Hamaca in Boca Chica.

 Personal life

 On July 25, 1919, Pawley married Annie Hahr Dobbs of Marietta, Georgia.
 In 1925, the couple moved to Miami and then to Havana, Cuba, in 1928.
 They returned with their three children to Miami, where their youngest child was born.
 The Pawleys then moved to Shanghai, China, with the baby, leaving their other children in Miami Beach with family.
 Mrs. Pawley lived in China until 1938 with periodic trips back to Miami.
 They were divorced in 1941.

-His final residence was in Miami Beach, Florida, where he died of a self-inflicted gunshot wound, in January 1977, because he suffered from a severe case of the very painful disease - shingles.
+His final residence was in Miami Beach, Florida, where he died of a self-inflicted gunshot wound, in January 1977, because he suffered from a severe case of shingles.
+Gaeton Fonzi, of the House Select Committee on Assassinations (HSCA), had Pawley "near the top" of the list of people he intended to interview, but Pawley's suicide prevented this.